mit-cml/appinventor-sources/appinventor/docs/markdown/reference/other/lti-integration.md

 In Moodle this is Site administration, Plugins, External tool, Manage tools.
 In Canvas this is an LTI Developer Key.
 The platform assigns a client id and a deployment id during registration.
 Launching in a new window matters, because App Inventor sends anti clickjacking headers and will not render inside a cross site frame.

+## Registering by URL (dynamic registration)

+Both Moodle and Canvas also support LTI Dynamic Registration, where the administrator pastes one tool URL and the platform and the tool exchange their configuration automatically.
+Turn on the flag lti.registration.enabled, then in the platform paste SERVER/lti/register as the registration URL.
+App Inventor fetches the platform configuration, registers itself, and stores the platform.
+Turn the flag off again afterward, because an open registration endpoint would let an untrusted platform register itself.

 ## Configuring the App Inventor server

 The tool reads its configuration from these flags (Java system properties on the dev server).